dotnet/docs-maui/docs/user-interface/layouts/custom.md

 > [!NOTE]
 > Scrolling is supported by wrapping the `HorizontalWrapLayout` in a <xref:Microsoft.Maui.Controls.ScrollView>.

-## Implement a layout manager factory
+## Modify the behavior of an existing layout

 In some scenarios you may find that you want to change the behavior of an existing layout type without having to create a custom layout type.
 For these scenarios you can create a type that implements <xref:Microsoft.Maui.Controls.ILayoutManagerFactory> and use it to replace .NET MAUI's default layout manager with your own.
 This enables you to define a new layout manager for an existing layout type, such as providing a custom layout manager for <xref:Microsoft.Maui.Controls.Grid> with different layouts.
 This can be useful for scenarios where you want to add a new behavior to a layout but don't want to update the type of an existing widely-used layout in your app.